 The best ever healthy paleo tahini chocolate chip cookies are made completely gluten free and dairy free with almond flour.
 An easy low carb recipe for some of the best soft and chewy cookies you’ll ever eat!

 - 1/4 tsp sea salt (plus more for sprinkling after)

 - 1/4 cup coconut oil, melted + cooled

 - Preheat the oven to 350F and line a baking sheet with parchment paper or silicone liner.

-- Whisk in egg and vanilla.
+- Mix in tahini, coconut oil, and vanilla.

-- Add in chocolate chips.
+- Fold in chocolate chips.

 - Bake in oven for 12-15 minutes or until slightly golden brown, adding sea salt after taking out of oven.